 The Company’s Corporate Governance System (As of June 4, 2018)

-Seven & i Holdings has established the CSR Management Committee, Information Management Committee, and Risk Management Committee, which report to the Representative Director.
+Seven & i Holdings has established the CSR Management Committee, Risk Management Committee, and Information Management Committee, which report to the Representative Director.
 Each committee cooperates with the operating companies to determine Group policies and to manage and supervise their dissemination and execution with an eye to strengthening corporate governance.